Safety and Wellbeing Bullying, Discrimination & Harassment

 * Take or keep written records of contact interviews unless the employee reports an incident of serious misconduct/criminal offence.

-Bullying, discrimination and harassment are covered under JCU's Bullying, Discrimination, Harassment and Sexual Misconduct Policy, with the Bullying, Discrimination and Harassment Complaint Procedure for Staff and Affiliates applying to Staff and Affiliates, and the Student Complaint Management Policy and Procedures applying to students.
+Bullying, discrimination and harassment are covered under JCU's Staff Code of Conduct and Student Code of Conduct, with the Bullying, Discrimination and Harassment Complaint Procedure for Staff and Affiliates applying to Staff and Affiliates, and the Student Complaint Management Policy and Procedures applying to students.